input-output-hk/iogx/README.md

 This field will be passed directly to `haskell.nix:cabalProject'`.

+This field is optional and defaults to the empty list.

+TODO link to haskell.nix docs.

+### 3.3.9. `overlays`

+This field will be passed as argument to `appendOverlays`.

-This field is optional and defaults to the empty list, but realistically it should have a value.
+This field is optional and defaults to the empty list

 TODO link to haskell.nix docs.